countable-web/open-source-corporation/product/USABILITY_TESTING.md

 * What do you expect to be able to do on the site?
 * What parts do you expect to be able to click (ie: buttons, links)?
 Do they work?

-4. Scenario and Tasks:
+4. Context and Tasks:
 * Who is the main user of this site?
 If you aren't sure, consult with us.
-We will let you know who you should "pretend" to be as you use our site :)
+We will let you know who you should "pretend" to be as you use our site
 * What is a scenario you would be using this product in?
 If you aren't sure, consult with us.
 * What are the primary tasks you should be able to complete with this site/product?
 * Are you able to complete them?
 Please document any issues you have completing these primary tasks.